 Several existing eateries lay in wait near the newly opened park at the foot of Old Fulton Street, including Pete’s Downtown, the River Cafe, Ignazio’s, Grimaldi’s and the Brooklyn Ice Cream Factory.

 Surprisingly, owners don’t seem too worried about their new foodie companions.

-“The park and concessions will bring down so many people — we’ll all benefit from that,” said Peter Thristino, owner of Pete’s Downtown, which is still experiencing some problems due to the lack of public restrooms inside the park.
+“The park and concessions will bring down so many people — we’ll all benefit from that,” said Peter Thristino, owner of Pete’s Downtown, which is still experiencing some problems due to the lack of permanent restrooms inside the park.